oddegen/uboa/README.md

 uboa -url https://google.com -method GET -concurrency 10 -requests 1000
 ```
 This command will send 1000 GET requests to `https://google.com` using 10 concurrent clients.

-### Installation
-Grab a pre-built binary from the [GitHub Releases page](https://github.com/oddegen/uboa/releases).
-You can optionally put the **uboa** binary in your `PATH` so you can run uboa from any location.
-Alternative you can build it from source,

-To build uboa from source, you'll need to have Go installed on your system.
-Here are the steps:

-1. Clone the repository: `git clone https://github.com/oddegen/uboa.git`
-2. Change into the repository directory: `cd uboa`
-3. Run `go build` to build the binary
-4. Run `./uboa` to run the tool

 ### Output